Get ready for many years of disruption at Baltimore’s Druid Lake

 Above: A smudgy sun peeks out Wednesday morning above the promenade that has been a hallmark of Druid Lake since the 1870s.
 (Mark Reutter)

 Enjoy it while you can.
 Come early this spring, historic Druid Lake, a favorite spot for Baltimoreans to stroll, jog, bike or simply watch the sun rise, will become the site of a massive construction project scheduled to last through the end of 2021.

-When the cranes and bulldozers complete their task, the watery centerpiece of the city’s largest park – the 31-acre reservoir along the south perimeter of Druid Hill Park – will be reduced by 6.3 acres to accommodate two underground water tanks mandated by the U.S. Safe Drinking Water Act.
+When the cranes and bulldozers complete their task, the watery centerpiece of the city’s largest park – the 31-acre reservoir along the southeast perimeter of Druid Hill Park – will be reduced by 6.3 acres to accommodate two underground water tanks mandated by federal regulators.

-The Board of Estimates this week approved a $134 million award to Texas-based Oscar Renda Contracting, Inc., to install the tanks, then turn the surface into open space.
+The Board of Estimates this week approved a $134 million award to Texas-based Oscar Renda Contracting, Inc. to build and bury the tanks, then turn the surface into open space.

 The tanks will store “finished” (chlorinated) water as part of the federal mandate that all drinking water in Baltimore’s regional water system be enclosed or stored in covered receptacles.
 (Loch Raven, Prettyboy and Liberty reservoirs, which hold “raw” or pre-treated water, are not impacted by the rule.)

 What this will mean to park goers is that two-thirds of the promenade surrounding the lake will be closed during some or all of the 4½-year-long project, Jeffrey Raymond, spokesman for the Department of Public Works, told The Brew.